PKU-YuanGroup/ProLLaMA/README.md

 ## 💡Highlights
 ### Powerful model
-* Our ProLLaMA is the first model to our knowledge capable of simultaneously handling multiple PLP tasks.
-* **including generating proteins with specified functions based on the user's intent.**
+* Our ProLLaMA is the first model to our knowledge capable of simultaneously handling multiple PLP tasks, including generating proteins with specified functions based on the user's intent.

+### Large-scale Dataset
+* We construct a comprehensive instruction dataset containing approximately 13 million samples with superfamily annotations.

 ### General training framework
 * We propose a training framework with scalability and efficiency that enables any general LLM to be trained as a proficient model for multiple tasks in Protein Language Processing.